by Niklas Göransson

 In the wake of their new album, French black metal band Aosoth have closed a decade-long era.
 A candid conversation with founder and frontman MkM grants insight into the proverbial bitter end.

 – Oh yes, bitter indeed.
-You know, like when you hear that someone you hate has cancer but then in the end he’s okay – and has won the lottery.
+You know, like when you hear that someone you hate has cancer but then, in the end, he’s okay and has won the lottery.
 Yeah, that kind of bitterness.
 I dissolved AOSOTH back in June, but it was decided to keep this information suppressed until the album came out.
-I initially wanted the entire record cancelled altogether – there was simply too much bullshit surrounding me at that point, some of it involving individuals who’d managed to trick me into trusting them.
+I initially wanted the entire record cancelled altogether; there was simply too much bullshit surrounding me at that point, some of it involving individuals who’d managed to trick me into trusting them.
 I’m still on good terms with BST (guitars), and he talked me into going through with the release.
-In all fairness though, he did spent countless hours on this album – same with the drummer and both of them put in amazing work.
+In all fairness though, he did spend countless hours on this album – as did the drummer, both of them putting in amazing work.

 If I’m not mistaken, you started recording this in 2015 already – why did it take so long?